 The PACE initiative represents a shared commitment by two major energy producing countries to a swift, responsible and ambitious energy transition.
 This was the first meeting of the Expert Group formed by the two countries.

-The following day, Chamber SVP of Policy Marty Durbin signed a MOU with Her Highness Sheikha Shamma and her Climate Change Accelerators program.
-Knowing the business community is critical to developing and deploying the innovative technologies and systems that will help achieve our shared climate ambitions, we will work with Her Highness and the UICCA to identify innovators and companies in the US when they visit several US cities late next month.
+The following day, Chamber SVP of Policy Marty Durbin signed an MOU with Her Highness Sheikha Shamma and her Climate Change Accelerators program.
 This partnership can create meaningful opportunities for U.S. companies to develop new relationships in the UAE and together help drive climate solutions.
-Stay tuned for more information.

 Road to COP28 Event